 The second number refers to objective lenses.
 This is the glass at the end of the binoculars that captures light.
 The number specifies the diameter of the lens in millimeters.
-Bigger lenses mean more light, and consequently more effectiveness in low light settings.
+Bigger lenses mean more light, and consequently more effective in low-light settings.
 Bear in mind that larger objective lenses (42 mm or more) also tend to be found in heavier, sometimes unwieldy binoculars.

 Other equally important factors include:

 • Field of view.
 Simply put, the field of view denotes the scope or width of the area you can view through the lenses.
 A wider field of view lets you spot things more easily without having to move the binoculars.
 This is useful in tracking moving targets, such as birds soaring in the sky or football players on the field.